kscott94/SeqFinder/README.md

 # SeqFinder

-### SeqFinder is a set of python3 scripts for finding genomic sequences at specified sequence positions.
-These scripts are called from the command line.
+### SeqFinder was originally inspired by my desire to create sequence logos plots of specified genomic intervals  and potentially identify conserved DNA sequence motifs.
+I had a list of hundreds of genomic positions that potentially shared sequence identity, but I needed an efficient way to query the sequence information surrounding each site.
+SeqFinder is a set of commandline interfaced python3 scripts for finding genomic sequences at specified sequence positions.
+At the moment fasta_pull.py is not called from the commandline.

 Note: if the genome contains multiple chromosomes, split chromosomes into separate files.

 current version: 1.1

 ## Find: find.py
-define a start and stop positon and return the corresponding sequence.\
+define a start and stop positon in the genome and return the corresponding sequence between those sites.\
 python3 find.py [-options] <path/to/genome.fa> <start> <stop>\
 -fa option outputs sequence in fasta format